mattjr/syntheticcv/readme.md

 How easy would it be to add distortion models to the camera ?

-The data set from the sintel animated movies available [here](http://sintel.is.tue.mpg.de/) has been obtained using a modified version of blender.
+The data set from the sintel animated movies available [2] has been obtained using a modified version of blender.
 Could we reuse their scripts and code with our randomly generated scenes ?
-The paper [here](http://files.is.tue.mpg.de/black/papers/WulffECCVws2012.pdf)[2] describes the methodology and modications than have been done to blender to generate the data, but it seems that the code has not been made publicly available.
+The paper [2] describes the methodology and modications than have been done to blender to generate the data, but it seems that the code has not been made publicly available.

 ## using maya

- The code used to generate synthethic optical flow data used in the paper *Learning a Confidence Measure for Optical Flow* Mac Aodha, O., Humayun, A., Pollefeys, M., Brostow, G.J.
-PAMI 2012 is available [here](http://visual.cs.ucl.ac.uk/pubs/flowConfidence/GetFlowv1.2.zip)
+ We coud use the code used to generate synthethic optical flow data used in the paper [4]

 # Questions